Embracing sustainable travel together

 As a leader in travel, we believe it’s our responsibility—and that of our industry—to make sure this planet, its people, wildlife, and habitats are able to thrive today and long into the future.
-This journey towards sustainability will take time, collaboration, and concerted effort.
+This journey toward sustainability will take time, collaboration, and concerted effort.
 And there will be much to learn along the way.

 The part we play is making sustainable travel easier for everyone.
 This means offering customers more sustainable travel choices by working with our partners and peers to provide a wider range of sustainable experiences.
 Together we can make sustainability part of every trip.

 But we know we can't ask our partners to do what we haven't done ourselves.
 That's why we're also looking at our own environmental footprint, and working to reduce it.
 We’re also continuing to find new ways to make our operations more efficient and more sustainable.

-Making improvements to how we handle waste – We’re working to improve our waste-streaming processes in offices around the world.
+- Making improvements to how we handle waste – We’re working to improve our waste-streaming processes in offices around the world.
+We’ve implemented waste streaming in all of our Amsterdam offices and our new Manchester campus.
+These facilities support up to 5,000 and 1,300 employees, respectively on a daily basis.

 Learn more about our sustainability commitment and efforts in our latest Sustainability Report.